schoeberl/chisel-lab/labx/7-segment-display.md

 To show a 0, we would turn on all segments, except G (and the decimal point, DP).

-Complete the following table, indicating what segments should be lit when showing which number:
+Complete the following table, indicating what segments should be lit when showing which number ((Unintuitively) the 7-segment display on the Basys 3 board uses logic 0 to indicate the LED being lit):
 ```
 ╔════╦═══╦═══╦═══╦═══╦═══╦═══╦═══╗
 ║    ║ A ║ B ║ C ║ D ║ E ║ F ║ G ║
 ╠════╬═══╬═══╬═══╬═══╬═══╬═══╬═══╣
-║ 0  ║ 1 ║ 1 ║ 1 ║ 1 ║ 1 ║ 1 ║ 0 ║
+║ 0  ║ 0 ║ 0 ║ 0 ║ 0 ║ 0 ║ 0 ║ 1 ║
 ╠════╬═══╬═══╬═══╬═══╬═══╬═══╬═══╣
 ║ 1  ║   ║   ║   ║   ║   ║   ║   ║
 ╠════╬═══╬═══╬═══╬═══╬═══╬═══╬═══╣